ExpenseIn's Ad Hoc module allows you to configure approval flows at three different levels:

 Project

-The approval flow allocated to an expense is decided at the point of submission and will depend on your Ad Hoc User Settings, the user's assigned department, or the project that has been selected on the expense form.
+The approval flow allocated to an expense is decided at the point of submission and will depend on your Ad Hoc settings, the user's assigned department, or the project selected on the expense.

 How does ExpenseIn decide which approval flow to use?